 - 6. Log out of the node, reboot the next node, and check its status.
 Repeat this process until you have rebooted all Ceph storage nodes. - 7.
 When complete, log into a Ceph MON or Controller node and enable cluster rebalancing again:

-\$ sudo ceph osd unset noout\$ sudo ceph osd unset norebalance
+\$ sudo podman exec -it ceph-mon-controller-0 ceph osd unset noout \$ sudo podman exec -it ceph-mon-controller-0 ceph osd unset norebalance

 8. Perform a final status check to verify the cluster reports HEALTH_OK: